BonoboPLC/lojjo_wiki/retail-sales-agents.md

 When selecting Electronic Ticket, you will be prompted to either **search for an existing Account**, or to **create a new Account**.
+Go ahead and select the one you need.
+You'll be taken back to the ticket selection screen when you've selected the account.

 ![Search Account](/uploads/search-account.png "Search Account")